 In fact, many neurotransmitters that have a strong effect on our mood are made in the gut! e.g. a whopping 95% of serotonin is made in your gut, not in your brain!

-The Immune System of the Gut!
+The Immune System Of The Gut!

 Because eating and drinking is a huge portal where disease-causing critters can get into your body, it makes sense that much of our defense system would be located there too, right?